 I am an artist and designer living and working in York, UK.
-I grew up on the edge of Dartmoor and studied art and design in Exeter and York.
+I grew up on the edge of Dartmoor and studied fine art, illustration and graphic design in Exeter and York.
 My paintings and drawings, which explore the natural environment and the human form, have been exhibited in England and Wales and are represented by galleries.

 Please contact me if you would like to arrange a visit to the studio.Contact Kate